jimfilippou/rapid-flask/README.md

 # flask-starter-boilerplate

-I had trouble figuring out complex setups for flask so i made this starter-friendly boilerplate to get your project up and running with maintainable code blocks and clean code principles.
-It includes custom logins and registers as well as response minification and modular blueprinted controllers
+I had trouble figuring out complex flask setups so i made this starter-friendly boilerplate to get your project up and running with ease by implementing maintainability and clean code principles.
+It includes custom logins and registers as well as response minification and modular blueprinted controllers.

 ## Setting it up